PAST2212/domainthreat/README.md

 - Please see Changelog for Updates:
 - https://github.com/PAST2212/domainthreat/blob/main/Changelog

 **Before the first run - How it Works:**
 1. Put your brand names or mailing domain names into this TXT file "User Input/keywords.txt" line per line for monitoring operations (without the TLD).
 Some "TUI" Names are listed per default.

 2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
--  e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", ...
+-  e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", e.g. blacklist "intuitive" if you want to monitor "tui" ...

-3. Put generic words from your strings into this TXT file "User Input/blacklist_lcs.txt" line per line you have in your keywords list to exlcude from the longest common substring (LCS) textdistance operations in order to reduce false positives.
-LCS only performs for keywords longer than 8 characters per default.
--  e.g. blacklist "group" if you monitor keyword "companygroup", e.g. blacklist "france" if you monitor keyword "companyfrance", ...

-4. Put commonly used words into this TXT file "User Input/topic_keywords.txt" line per line that are describing your brands, industry, brand names, products on websites.
+3. Put commonly used words into this TXT file "User Input/topic_keywords.txt" line per line that are describing your brands, industry, brand names, products on websites.
 These keywords will be used for searching / matching in page source codes.
 Default language is english for performing automated translation operations from HTML Title and Description Tag via Google Translator API.
--  e.g. Keyword "fashion" for a fashion company, e.g. "sneaker" for shoe company, e.g. "Zero Sugar" for Coca Cola Inc., ...
+-  e.g. Keyword "fashion" for a fashion company, e.g. "sneaker" for shoe company, e.g. "Zero Sugar" for Coca Cola Inc., e.g. "travel" for travel company...

+4. Put your brand names into this TXT file "User Input/unique_brand_names.txt" line per line for monitoring operations on domains which neither contain your brand names in domain name nor are similar registered, but in page source code of website (used/listed on website).
+Some "TUI" Names are listed per default.

 A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist

 **Authors**
 - Patrick Steinhoff (https://www.linkedin.com/in/patrick-steinhoff-168892222/)

 Written in Python 3.7

 TO DO:
 - Add additional fuzzy matching algorithms to increase true positive rate / accurancy.
 - Add Possibility to make Subdomain Scans
-- Add New Source - whoisds has capped quantity of daily registrations to 100.000
 - Add Possibility to enumerate user mail names

+Note:
+- Public Source whoisds has capped quantity of daily registrations to 100.000.
+You are also able to use cheap paid sources as I do or other public sources